Actindo-AG/Documentation/Payments/Operation/02_ManagePaymentsAndCaptures.md

 A capture is a payment made.
 The most payment service providers create a new reference, when a payment has been captured.
 > [Info] This means that you cannot follow up a case with the reference ID of an authorization transaction.
 However, the most payment service providers support an original reference ID that you can use to search for a specific case in the whole payment process.

 You can use this procedure to display all incoming references to a payment and capture transaction from a payment service provider.
 You can check for communication errors between Actindo and the payment service provider that has been caused in a termination of a workflow, for example.
-If you cannot deliver the product and want to give the money back to the customer, you can manually change the status of a transaction to *Refund* to initiate a repayment.
-Additionally, you can set the status to *Void* to clear the database from faulty entries.
+If you cannot deliver the product and want to give the money back to the customer, you can manually change the status of a transaction to "Refund" to initiate a repayment.
+Additionally, you can set the status to "Void" to clear the database from faulty entries.

 If everything works fine with the posting of a capture, you do not need to monitor the *Payments and Captures* menu entry.
 > [Info] You can only change the status of a payment and capture transaction, but not any data.